katur/eegi/README_database_migration.md

 plate names in general | mishmash of hyphens (e.g. I-2-B1 and GHR-10010) and underscores (e.g. b1023\_F5 and Eliana\_Rearray\_2) | hyphens only (for more readable `LibraryWell.id`, e.g., b1023-F5\_F05)

 **Still to do**
-- Either delete `LibraryPlate.screen_stage` since it's redundant with `Experiment.screen_level`, or if we want to keep it, rename to `LibraryPlate.screen_level` for consistency.
+- Delete `LibraryPlate.screen_stage` since it's redundant with `Experiment.screen_level`.
+Or, if we think it would be useful to keep it, rename to `LibraryPlate.screen_level` for consistency.
 - Add the prefix to vidal plate names, and convert the plate name underscores to hyphens.